MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

 monikerRange: '>=sc-om-2019'
 ---

-# Migrate from Operations Manager on-premises to Azure Monitor SCOM Managed Instance (preview)
+# Quickstart: Migrate from Operations Manager on-premises to Azure Monitor SCOM Managed Instance

-This article provides the process of migration from Operations Manager on-premises to Azure Monitor SCOM Managed Instance (preview).
+This quickstart provides the process of migration from Operations Manager on-premises to Azure Monitor SCOM Managed Instance.

 ## Prerequisites

-1. Verify that your current Operations Manager agent version is supported to multi-homed with SCOM Managed Instance (preview).
+1. Verify that your current Operations Manager agent version is supported to multi-homed with SCOM Managed Instance.

     >[!Note]
     >Agent versions 2022 and 2019 are supported.
-2. Deploy a SCOM Managed Instance (preview) instance.
+2. Deploy a SCOM Managed Instance instance.

-3. Configure user roles and permissions in SCOM Managed Instance (preview).
+3. Configure user roles and permissions in SCOM Managed Instance.

 4. Import management packs and overrides from your current Operations Manager environment.

 5. Configure Run-As account for management packs.

-6. If you use multiple management servers in SCOM Managed Instance (preview), deploy a small set of pilot agents and verify failover behavior between management servers in SCOM Managed Instance (preview).
+6. If you use multiple management servers in SCOM Managed Instance, deploy a small set of pilot agents and verify failover behavior between management servers in SCOM Managed Instance.

 7. Identify an application or service that is currently monitored by Operations Manager on-premises.
-Multihome its agents to start reporting to SCOM Managed Instance (preview) and Operations Manager on-premises and perform the following steps:
+Multihome its agents to start reporting to SCOM Managed Instance and Operations Manager on-premises and perform the following steps:

-    - Verify that you see the same monitoring data for the service in both your current Operations Manager environment and SCOM Managed Instance (preview).
+    - Verify that you see the same monitoring data for the service in both your current Operations Manager environment and SCOM Managed Instance.
     - Configure groups.
     - Configure notification subscriptions.
     - Configure reporting.